-Actions Description Managerial practices (financial, procurement, etc.) implemented jointly by the UN implementing agencies for SDG-F JPs The agencies involved in the UNJP have been working together and coordinated by the RC.
+of the program the procurement of goods and services was very limited.
+The programme coordinator ensured a coordinate approach and represented the program in different fora and conferences Description Managerial practices (financial, procurement, etc.) implemented jointly by the UN implementing agencies for SDG-F JPs working together and coordinated by the RC.
 UNDP, ILO and UNIDO participated in joint missions to the field.
 Giving the nature of the program the procurement of goods and services was very limited.
-The programme coordinator ensured a coordinated approach and represented the program in different fora and conferences Joint analytical work (studies, publications, etc.) undertaken jointly by UN implementing agencies for SDG-F JPs UNDP contributed to the ILO market system analysis in the construction sector in Cabo Delgado.
-UNDP and UNIDO contributed to the elaboration of the TORs for the consultancy company for the elaboration of the National Employment Policy Joint activities undertaken jointly by UN implementing agencies for SDG-F JPs Joint mission to Cabo Delgado and Nampula to officially present the Joint Program to local governments.
+The programme coordinator ensured a coordinated approach and represented the program in different fora and analysis in the construction sector in Cabo Delgado.
+UNDP ar UNIDO contributed to the elaboration of the TORs for Joint analytical work (studies, publications, etc.) undertaken jointly by UN implementing agencies for SDG-F JPs construction sector in Cabo Delgado.
+UNDP and UNIDO contributed to the elaboration of the TORs for the consultancy company for the elaboration of the National officially present the Joint Program to local governments.
 Joint mission to Nampula in October 2016 with the presence of the Resident Coordinator to monitor the activities in Ribaue and Namialo districts.
 Joint mission to Cabo Delgado in November-December 2016 with the Resident Coordinator and the SDG-F Programme Officer to monitor the implementation of the activities and participating in the Steering Committee in Pemba.
-UNDP collaborated in the ILO training on green construction.
-UNDP and ILO attended UNIDO/CPI workshop on SPX Other, please specify:
+UNDP collaborated in the ILO training on greet construction.
+Joint activities undertaken jointly by UN implementing agencies for SDG-F JPs the Joint Program to local governments.
+Joint mission to Nampula in October 2016 with the presence of the Resident Coordinator to monitor the activities in Ribaue and Namialo districts.
+Joint mission to Cabo Delgado in November-December 2016 with the Resident Coordinator and the SDG-F Programme Officer to monitor the implementation of the activities and participating in the Steering Committee in Pemba.
+UNDP collaborated in the ILO training on green Other, please specify: